dustsigns/lecture-demos/camera_models/distortion_readme.md

 Hard-coded parameters
 ---------------------

+* `max_negative_value` (local to `AddControls`): Absolute value of the minimum coefficient value that can be set via the trackbars
+* `max_positive_value` (local to `AddControls`): The maximum coefficient value that can be set via the trackbars

-None. *Note: The scaling factors for the coefficients are hard-coded, but the range of meaningful values is very limited.
+*Note: The scaling factors for the coefficients are hard-coded, but the range of meaningful values is very limited.
 Thus, it is not recommended to change the scaling factors explicitly.*

 Known issues
 ------------

 * **Use of `undistort`**: The `undistort` function is used instead of a `distort` function to calculate the distorted image, potentially showing incorrect results.
-There is a `distortPoints` function in *OpenCV's* `fisheye` namespace, but its use is unclear (see [*OpenCV* issue #10947](https://github.com/opencv/opencv/issues/10947)).
+However, the current implementation illustrates the basic effect of the parameters well enough in principle.

 Missing features
 ----------------

-* **Scaling factors are not displayed**: The naming convention of the distortion coefficients follows that of [*OpenCV*'s model parameters](https://docs.opencv.org/3.4.0/d9/d0c/group__calib3d.html) and does not explicitly show the scaling factors.
+None

 License
 -------